truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 Complete these steps for every system (node) in the cluster.

 Assign four sequential IP addresses or host names such as **minio1.*mycompany.com*** through **minio4.*mycompany.com*** to the TrueNAS SCALE system.
-If you assign IP address numbers such as *#.#.#.*100 - 103 or *#.#.#.134 - .137, you can uses these in the command string in the **Multi Mode** field.
+If you assign IP address numbers such as *#.#.#.*100 - 103 or *#.#.#.134 - .137, you can use these in the command string in the **Multi Mode** field.
 If not using sequential IP addresses, use sequentially numbered host names.
 Add network settings using either the **Network** screen.
 Enter host names on the **Global Configuration** screen.

 When creating the certificate, enter the system IP addresses for each system in **Subject Alternate Names**.
-If configuring MinIO in a MNMD cluster, enter the system IP addresses for each system in the cluster.
+If configuring MinIO in an MNMD cluster, enter the system IP addresses for each system in the cluster.

 {{< include file="/static/includes/MinIOEnterpriseFirstSteps.md" >}}